 All and all, this unit comes with 256 presets.
 Naturally, you can also come up with your own.

-Next up we wet to Scene mode.
+Next up, we went to Scene mode.
 Here we got eight snapshots of one single preset.
-Each preset had eight versions and we were able to alter each of them as well as bypass effects at will.
+Each preset had eight versions and we were able to alter each as well as bypass effects at will.
 This increases the number of factory presets to 2000.